Using certificates with TPM-protected private keys

 Communications with the SMC server

-This use case is exclusive to SNS 4.7 and higher versions.
+This use case is exclusive to SNS 4.8.7 and higher versions.

 The private key of the certificate that is used for communications with the SMC server can be protected by the TPM.
-Do note that If the firewall is already connected to an SMC server when the TPM is initialized, the private key of the certificate that is used for communications with the SMC server will have been automatically protected.
+If the firewall is already connected to an SMC server when the TPM is initialized, the private key of the certificate that is used for communications with the SMC server will have been automatically protected.

 IMPORTANT